-Annual parking permits are purchased online or in person Monday through Friday at the CMU Police/Parking Services Department between 7:30 a.m. and 5p.m.
-Summer hours are Monday through Friday, 7:30 a.m. - 4:00 p.m.
+Yes, cars must be registered to purchase a virtual permit.
+Annual virtual parking permits are purchased online at parking.cmich.edu.
 All permit holders must park their vehicles in designated lots only.
 All parking lot permit regulations are in effect Monday - Friday from 2 a.m. to 5 p.m.
-From 5 p.m. to 2 a.m. you do not need a parking pass to park on campus, although there is no parking at any time in lot 41 (near Towers residence halls) which is restricted to faculty/staff only.
-Meter and mobile pay spaces are available to park for those without a permit.
+From 5 p.m. to 2 a.m. you do not need a parking pass to park on campus, there is no parking at any time in lot 41 (near Towers residence halls), which is restricted to faculty/staff only.
+Designated meter and mobile pay spaces are available to park for those without a permit.
 There is NO PARKING in any area from 2 a.m. to 6 a.m. except for on-campus residents with a valid CMU resident or apartment parking permit.
-Service drives, handicap spaces, restricted areas, reserved spaces and fire lanes are enforced 7 days a week, 24 hours a day year-round.
+Service drives, handicap spaces, restricted areas, reserved spaces and fire lanes are enforced 7 days a week.
+24 hours a day year-round.
 Meter/mobile pay fees must be paid between 6:00 a.m. and 5:00 p.m.
 Monday through Friday.
-No parking shall be permitted in a metered parking zone between 2:00 a.m. and 6:00 a.m.
-Metered/mobile pay areas may be closed or designated as other parking pursuant to CMU police order or approval for designated special events.
+No parking shall be permitted in a metered/mobile pay parking zone between 2:00 a.m. and 6:00 a.m.
+If using mobile pay, vehicles must be parked in a mobile pay space.
+Note the maximum time and hours of operation for each lot/session.
+Metered/ mobile pay areas may be closed or designated as other parking pursuant to CMU police order or approval for designated special events.

-Citation payments may be paid online at citations. cmich.edu/onlinecitation/ or paid in person during business hours.
-For further information, please contact Parking Services at 989-774-3083 or visit our website at cmich.edu/parking
+Citation payments may be paid online at parking.cmich. edu.
+For further information, please contact Parking Services at 989-774-3083 or visit our website at cmich.edu/parking.